Philologisches Seminar

 Science to Public

-New Science Blog "Übersetzungsgeschichte(n).
+Science Blog "Übersetzungsgeschichte(n).
 Einblicke in die Übersetzungsforschung zur Frühen Neuzeit"

 The interdisciplinary science blog Übersetzungsgeschichte(n).
 Einblicke in die Übersetzungsforschung der Frühen Neuzeit aims to make current research more accessible to a broader public.
-We want to give our readers short insights into early modern translation cultures as well as into the day-to-day research with all its challenges done by historians of translation.The category artifacts uses objects as starting points for a short dive into translation processes; it shows the contingencies, rivalries, amusing incidents, and translation choices.
+We strive to provide our readers with brief insights into early modern translation cultures, as well as into the day-to-day research and its challenges undertaken by historians of translation.
+The category artifacts uses objects as starting points for short explorations of translation processes; it shows the contingencies, rivalries, amusing incidents, and translation choices.
 Anecdotes focus on methodological questions drawn and made tangible by employing a short example from the vast array of early modern translation processes.
-In our interviews, we want to make the researchers themselves visible, showing different carrier paths and positions, research decisions, and processes of academic collaboration.
+In our interviews, we want to make the researchers themselves visible, showing different career paths and positions, research decisions, and processes of academic collaboration.

-We will update the blog monthly either with posts written by the blog-team (Garda Elsherif, Enrica Fantino, Julia Heideklang, Jana Sauter-Späth) or by guest contributors.
+We will update the blog monthly, either with posts written by the blog team (Garda Elsherif, Enrica Fantino, Julia Heideklang, Jana Sauter-Späth) or by guest contributors.

 The very first articles are now online!
 Curious?
 Start reading at https://traductio.hypotheses.org/